Weaker Assumptions for Asymmetric Trust: Consensus

 \section{Consensus}

-We adapt the consensus problem to the depth paradigm and propose an algorithm that solves it for all processes with a minimum depth of at least 9.
-We follow an approach similar to the one proposed by Abraham~\etal~\cite{DBLP:conf/podc/AbrahamBY22}, using a round-based algorithm composed of a binding crusader agreement and a common coin.
-For this purpose, we introduce depth-characterized versions of these primitives in Sections~\ref{sec:cc}~and~\ref{sec:bca}, which we use as subprotocols inside the main consensus algorithm.
+We adapt the consensus problem to the depth paradigm and propose an algorithm that solves it for all processes with a minimum depth of at least 10.
+We follow an approach similar to the one proposed by Abraham~\etal~\cite{DBLP:conf/podc/AbrahamBY22}, who use a round-based algorithm composed of a binding crusader agreement and a common coin.
+However, for reasons that will be discussed in Section~\ref{sec:consensus-protocol}, we replace binding crusader agreement with a binding \emph{graded} agreement protocol which allows parties to provide multiple input.
+For this purpose, we introduce depth-characterized versions of these primitives in Sections~\ref{sec:cc}~and~\ref{sec:bga}, which we use as subprotocols inside the main consensus algorithm.

 It is at this point that the need to characterize the depth of starting and finishing processes arises.
-The consensus protocol first calls the binding crusader agreement, and then the common coin.
-Only processes that finish the first call will be able to make the call to the second protocol.
-Because of this, we need to take into account that not all correct processes can start the execution.
+The consensus protocol first calls the binding graded agreement, and then the common coin.
+Only processes that finish the former will be able to make the call to the latter.
+Because of this, we need to take into account that not all correct processes can start executing a protocol.
 We introduce two parameters to characterize the depth of protocols: $d'$ to refer to the depth of processes that start the execution, and $d$ to refer to the depth of processes that finish the execution.
 We will say that an algorithm works if, in case all processes with depth $d'$ start the execution, all processes with depth $d$ satisfy the required properties.
 In case we assume that all correct processes start (i.e., $d'=0$), as is the case for standalone protocols (like consensus and reliable broadcast), we will ignore the $d'$ parameter.